 No, the Sunflower does not entitle people to park in a blue badge parking bay.
 To apply for a blue parking badge, click here.

-Will people from other organisations who work on National Highways roads know what the Sunflower is for?
+Will people from other service providers who work on National Highways roads know what the Sunflower is for?

 National Highways works with recovery operators and emergency services to manage incidents on England's motorways and major A-roads.
-We're working with these organisations to raise awareness of the Hidden Disabilities Sunflower for vehicles, what it's for and what it signifies and the vehicle's occupants.
+We're working with these service providers to raise awareness of the Hidden Disabilities Sunflower for vehicles, what it's for and what it signifies and the vehicle's occupants.

 Will my Sunflower be recognised on other roads not operated by National Highways?

-National Highways traffic officers have received training on what the Sunflower is for, what it signifies, the vehicle's occupants, and how to respond.
+National Highways traffic officers have received training on what the Sunflower is for, what it signifies and how to respond.
 While other road operators may be aware of the Hidden Disabilities Sunflower, they may not have received the training yet.